What is a Flexible MBA Program? What are the Benefits?

 Network and Interact with Professors and Peers

-In addition to taking classes when and where the student chooses, flexible MBA programs may still allow students to interact in real-time with an instructor or fellow students, thereby incorporating the important social/networking aspects of business education.
+In addition to allowing students to take classes when and where they choose, flexible MBA programs may still enable them to interact in real time with an instructor or fellow students, thereby incorporating the important social/networking aspects of business education.

 Examples of Flexible MBA Programs